 - If a vendor operates clumsily on a construction site and causes an accident, for example, then they too should be held accountable.
 Even architects and engineers have a standard of care they must implement for the job.

 - You can also file a claim against the makers of defective tools and equipment.
 You will need to use many such devices in the course of your work.

 If one of them malfunctioned and injured you, it is your right to sue for damages under the product liability statutes of California.
-The respondent to your lawsuit can include anyone from the product designer to the manufacturer that assembled it.
-The fact that their oversight, hastiness, or incompetence had a role in your injury is enough for a successful lawsuit.
+The respondents to your lawsuit can include anyone from the product designer to the manufacturer that assembled it.
+The fact that their oversight, hastiness or incompetence played a role in your injury is enough for a successful lawsuit.